openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 5.9.13.12 =
+* Set initial value of user-submission URL fields to http://

+= 5.9.13.11 =
+* User submitted link are nwo properly saved with a submitted date
+* Clarified message for URL missing http in user submission form.

+= 5.9.13.10 =
+* Added hook for users to register their own link reciprocal check function

+= 5.9.13.9 =
+* Fixed issue with copying library settings in Internet Explorer

+= 5.9.13.8 =
+* Fixed javascript errors with quotes in translated langauges for user submission form messages

+= 5.9.13.7 =
+* Updated translation template file

+= 5.9.13.6 =
+* Fixed issue with suppression of Link Library message from rejection e-mails

+= 5.9.13.5 =
+* Fixed issue with CSS not appearing problem in some themes
+* Added new span class around link count for category display
+* Modified div for category link count display

+= 5.9.13.4 =
+* Fixed issues with RSS Preview pop-up window
+* Changed RSS inline display to respect site date format
+* Changes RSS inline display to translate dates
+* Added option under general settings to allow user to change RSS cache duration for RSS feeds

+= 5.9.13.2 =
+* Fixed issue with telephone output introduced in 5.9.13.1

+= 5.9.13.1 =
+* Fixed issue with user link submission with spam filtering on and Contact Form 7 not installed
+* Added new option to Link Name field to be able to display description as tooltip
+* Added new option in Advanced tab to not display fields that do not contain any data (note that this could have negative effects on page layout)
+* Added new item in Advanced tab to display category description as part of Link Library output

+= 5.9.13 =
+* Corrected XSS vulnerability

 = 5.9.12.29 =
 * Modified hook to add button to editor to make it removable by users